Emil Botta: Legacy

 With his long and interrupted career in literature, Botta became an influence on several generations of writers: in the 1940s, Constant Tonegaru—who took from Botta an irreverent and self-deprecating poetic voice; in the 1960s, Florin Mugur—who adopted some of Botta's "declamatory [and] theatrical" mannerisms; in the 1970s, Cezar Ivănescu—who embraced elements of Botta's approach to folklore; and in the 1980s, Ileana Mălăncioiu—who was similarly "bookish".
 Un dor fără sațiu was sold out upon its author's death, and was reprinted in 1979 as the inaugural piece of the Romanian Contemporary Poetry Collection, at Editura Eminescu.
 This new edition still featured only some of Acterian's updates.
 A recording of his Năpasta was commercially released as an LP in 1980.

+From 1978, the Romanian Academy Library staff formed a literary club, hosted by poet Dragoș Cojocaru and named after Emil Botta.
 During the next decade, Botta was the subject of two critical monographs, respectively authored by Radu Călin Cristea and Doina Uricariu.
 Dan Ion Nasta also completed French translations of his various poems, appearing in a bilingual edition in 1985.
-By then, his poems were being read in dedicated recitals, staged at Bulandra by Miriam Răducanu and at Cluj-Napoca National Theater by Paul Basarab.
+By then, his lyrical work was being read in dedicated recitals, staged at Bulandra by Miriam Răducanu and at Cluj-Napoca National Theater by Paul Basarab.
 In 1988, Luca Dumitrescu, who, at 78, may have been Romania's oldest active poet of his day, published a eulogy for Botta, as Prietenul dus ("A Friend Departed").

 This recovery trend was continued after the Romanian Revolution of 1989: in 1992, Trântorul was reissued with accompanying essays by Mălăncioiu and Dinu Pillat.
 Also then, the national television channel produced a number of shows dedicated to Botta—possibly, though not explicitly, meant to mark his 80th birthday; among these was a special edition of the game show, Cine știe, cîștigă.
 However, as asserted by Stoiciu, he was afterwards relegated to the "second shelf" of literature—and not reread, despite being formally recognized as an "important poet".
+The same was noted by essaysist and philologist Valentin Tașcu, who proposed that Botta was a victim of his own refusal to step out of his obsessive imagination.
 Posthumously, Botta's name was assigned to a high school in Adjud, as well as to a street in downtown Bucharest.
 In a 2007 piece, actor Dionisie Vitcu, who had known Botta in the "twilight of his career", argued that the TNB and Adjud still owed him statues.
 In 2011, the national radio's publishing label released all of Botta's poetry readings from the 1960 and '70s, sold in CD-format.
 Also then, his native town inaugurated an "Emil Botta National Poetry Festival".
+In late 2013, Botta's name was inscribed on a monument located near the Bucharest Walk of Fame.